francheska-guzman/brokerage/readme.md

 ## <a id="challenges">Challenges</a>

-- I will be using for the first time Authentication and AngularJS 2.
 - The buy and sell stocks will be a real interaction between opened accounts.

 ## <a id="resources">Resources</a>